bcss/RentACar-Contract/SCREENSHOTS.md

 **Action Buttons:**
 - **Save Settings:** (data-testid="button-save-settings") Update configuration
 - **Preview PDF:** See how contract PDF will look
-- **Reset to Defaults:** Restore MARMAR defaults
+- **Reset to Defaults:** Restore default template settings

 **Generic System Note:**
-RCCMS comes with MARMAR Rent-a-Car as default company data.
-Any rental car company can customize these settings to make the system their own.
-The system is completely generic and reusable.
+RCCMS is a completely generic rental car management system.
+Any rental car company can customize these settings to configure their own company information, branding, and contract clauses.
+The system is fully reusable and requires no code changes to deploy for different companies.

 ---